-The idea of formation of Asian Development Bank (ADB) was conceived in 1960s with a mission to fight poverty in Asia and the Pacific.
+The idea of formation of Asian Development Bank (ADB) was conceived in 1960s and its motto is fighting poverty in Asia and the Pacific.
 A resolution was passed in 1963 that set the vision on the way to becoming reality.

 ADB was opened on 19 December 1966 with 31 members and Takeshi Watanabe from Japan was ADB’s first President.
-It set up in Manila, Philippines so which is its headquarters.
+The headquarters of ADB is in Mandaluyong, Manila, Philippines.
 ADB’s all presidents are from Japan.

 ADB has now 67 members of which 48 are from the Asia and Pacific region.
 India joined ADB in 1966.
 ADB assists its members, and partners, by providing loans, technical assistance, grants, and equity investments to promote social and economic development.